webix-hub/gitbook-webix-jet/basic/app.md

 - the *sources/views* folder that contains elements of the interface;
 - the *sources/models* folder that contains data modules.

 App represents an application or an application module.
 It is used to group views and modules which implement some specific scenario.
-Later you will be able to combine separate app modules in high level apps.
+Later you will be able to combine separate app modules in high-level apps.

 ### The Syntax of Creation

-An app module is created as a new instanse of JetApp class.
+An app module is created as a new instance of JetApp class.
 You are to pass an object with your app configuration like the app name, version, etc as the parameter.

 ~~~js
 /* myapp.js */